Minority Shareholder Rights

 In fashioning a buy-out, a court of equity must ensure that the minority shareholder(s) being bought out are fairly compensated overall, meaning fairly compensated for the “fair value” of their shares.

-The New Jersey Supreme Court has held that given the nature of close corporations, a minority shareholder’s “reasonable expectations” include reasonable employment and wages as a natural benefit of ownership.
-Most courts hold that a buyout should include “a fair price for [the transferor’s] stake in the corporation including compensating [the transferor] for the loss of a contract of employment.
+The New Jersey Supreme Court has held that, given the nature of close corporations, a minority shareholder’s “reasonable expectations” include reasonable employment and wages as a natural benefit of ownership.
+Most courts hold that a buyout should include “a fair price for [the transferor’s] stake in the corporation, including compensating [the transferor] for the loss of a contract of employment.

 Valuing the Economic Rights of a Minority Shareholder

-When a minority shareholder feels as though their corporation is not operating in a manner that they are satisfied with, they often seek to be bought out.
+When a minority shareholder feels their corporation is not operating in a manner they are satisfied with, they often seek to be bought out.
 When the majority shareholder refuses to buy them out and continues to operate the business in a manner that personally benefits themselves at the expense of the minority shareholders, this is a form of Minority Shareholder Oppression, a violation of New Jersey law.

 New Jersey law provides that a shareholder is to be paid the “Fair Value” of his/her shares, determined by a valuation expert’s testimony.
-This is different from “Fair Market Value” which is generally understood to mean (in simple language), the amount your shares are worth on the open market.
+This is different from “Fair Market Value,” which is generally understood to mean (in simple language), the amount your shares are worth on the open market.

-In some instances, the court may apply a “fair value” standard to establish the market value of the company and thereby the valuation of a minority shareholder’s interest.
+In some instances, the court may apply a “fair value” standard to establish the company’s market value and thereby the valuation of a minority shareholder’s interest.
 “Fair value” is a valuation technique intended to fairly compensate a shareholder for the value of his or her stock ownership and may differ from a stock’s “fair market value.”
 In establishing fair value, consideration is given to the fact that an impartial buyer may not be willing to buy a small stake in a closely held corporation.
 In appropriate circumstances, a court may apply a “marketability” and/or “minority interest” discount to the valuation of the stock.
-Marketability discounts are applied to reflect the fact that there is only a small pool of potential buyers for the stock held by the minority shareholder and finding an outside buyer is difficult.
+Marketability discounts are applied to reflect the fact that there is only a small pool of potential buyers for the stock held by the minority shareholder, and finding an outside buyer is difficult.
 Minority interest discounts may be applied when it is determined that any outside purchaser will also lack voting control over the corporation, so the “minority interest discount” will reflect a downward adjustment to the value of the minority shares.

 ATTORNEY’S FEES AND EXPENSES IN SHAREHOLDER RIGHTS LITIGATION